rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 ```

 So there are really _overloads within overloads_ and the type checker gets confused.
 The type checker appears to have a problem with backtracking when analyzing branching overloads.
-(I do not blame TS, and I get a headache too.)
+(I do not blame TS, I get a headache too.)
 Overloading is an issue with type inference in general (e.g. the reason why Haskell does not overload names).

 _If you are an API owner, my advice is to not overload._